nicobistolfi/go-rest-api/docs/docs/deployments/serverless.md

 - An API Gateway is set up to trigger the Lambda function
 - The API paths are defined to route requests to the Lambda function

-## Makefile Commands
+## Taskfile Commands

-The `Makefile` provides the following commands:
+The `Taskfile.yml` provides the following commands:

-- `make build`: Compiles the Go application for AWS Lambda
+- `task build`: Compiles the Go application for AWS Lambda
-- `make deploy`: Deploys the application using Serverless Framework
+- `task deploy`: Deploys the application using Serverless Framework
-- `make remove`: Removes the deployed application from AWS
+- `task remove`: Removes the deployed application from AWS

 ## Customization